The Doyle Collection (“Doyle”, “we” or “us”) is committed to protecting and respecting your privacy.

 Changes to this policy

-We reserve the right to change this Policy from time to time in our sole discretion.
+We reserve the right to change this Notice from time to time in our sole discretion.
 If we make any changes, we will post those changes online at www.doylecollection.com/privacy-notice so that you can see what information we gather, how we might use that information and in what circumstances we may disclose it.
-By continuing to use our site or our services or otherwise provide data after we post any such changes, you accept and agree to this Policy as modified.
+By continuing to use our site or our services or otherwise provide data after we post any such changes, you accept and agree to this Notice as modified.

 All requests will be dealt with promptly and efficiently, and in accordance with the requirements of the GDPR.